Kristina01111000/lavendersite/README.md

 still waiting on copy

 - make needed changes
-- email her tomorrow about copy
+- emailed her about copy, waiting on reply